lemcomm/MaFCDR/src/BM2/SiteBundle/Resources/pages/en/manual/sieges.md

-Sometimes, your need to [battle](battles) someone leads you to discover they holed themselves up inside a defensible location, either a settlement or [place].
+Sometimes, your need to [battle](battles) someone leads you to discover they holed themselves up inside a defensible location, either a settlement or [place](places).
 When this happens, you can declare a siege.

 Sieges allow the more militarily inclined to force their way into a defended location, incrementally working their way through multiple layers of defenses.
 When a siege is first declared a calculation is done based on the types of defenses present at a location to determine the number of Stages a siege will have.
 This can be anywhere from a base value of one up to a max value of five.
 The following structures directly influence this: Wood Walls, Wood Castle, Fortress, & Citadel.